imvab/stock_watchlist/README.md

-# stock_watchlist
+# Stock Watchlist

-A new Flutter project.
+App to track your equity investments using Flutter and TradingView Charts.

 ## Getting Started